Getting your Guinea Pig’s attention

 The vast majority of them need you to ensure that you and your guinea pig form a strong relationship and that you apply the appropriate training signals.

 Building a strong Bond

 - Putting them through their paces

 Grooming is one of the most effective methods of developing a bond with your guinea pig.

-The training commands for guinea pigs are the same as the training commands for dogs, and include anything from “sit,” “come,” and “stay,” to various tricks and behaviors.
+The training commands for guinea pigs are the same as the training commands for dogs.
+These commands encompass a wide variety of actions and tricks, such as “sit,” “come,” and “stay.”

 These training sessions are vital for retaining control over a guinea pig’s attention, in addition to offering a significant amount of enrichment for the guinea pig.

 These extraordinarily sophisticated animals are only a few molecules in size.
 In addition to learning their own name, an adult guinea pig may be trained to respond to a number of other orders.